Linuxfabrik/monitoring-plugins/README.md

 ## Installation

-On Linux, install with the one-liner.
+**On Linux**, install with the one-liner.
 It registers our signed package repository and installs the package:

 ```bash
 curl -fsSL https://repo.linuxfabrik.ch/install-monitoring-plugins | sudo bash
 ```

+**On Windows**, download [lfmp-latest.signed-packaged.windows.x86_64.zip](https://download.linuxfabrik.ch/monitoring-plugins/lfmp-latest.signed-packaged.windows.x86_64.zip), extract the signed MSI it contains and run it (double-click or `msiexec /i lfmp-*.msi /qn`).

-Then run a plugin directly to verify it works:
+Then run a plugin directly to verify it works, for example on Linux:

 ```text
 $ /usr/lib64/nagios/plugins/cpu-usage